-The Faculty Academic Registrar shall forward the request and supporting documentation to the Executive Dean or Academic Registrar as appropriate.
-This shall be accompanied by an estimation of whether secure arrangements can be made, what those arrangements would be and a statement of the arrangements for the recovery of the fee and expenses.

-The Executive Dean or Academic Registrar shall make a decision and notify the Faculty Academic Registrar who will be responsible for making the arrangements, notifying the faculty responsible for the module or unit of study (if different) and for invoicing the student.
+- F13.8P The Director of Corporate and Academic Services/Academic Registrar or designated person shall forward the request and supporting documentation to the Executive Dean or Academic Registrar as appropriate.
+This shall be accompanied by an estimation of whether secure arrangements can be made, what those arrangements would be and a statement of the arrangements for the recovery of the fee and expenses. - F13.9P The Executive Dean or Director of Corporate and Academic Services/Academic Registrar shall make a decision and notify the Director of Corporate and Academic Services/Academic Registrar or designated person who will be responsible for making the arrangements, notifying the faculty responsible for the module or unit of study (if different) and for invoicing the student.
 The student must pay the fee before the scheduled date of the examination and pay any additional costs associated with the invigilation or organisation of the examination or assessment.
 A student who does not pay the fee will not be permitted to take the examination off campus and a student who does not pay the fee and/or any additional expenses will be treated as a debtor.